 In recreating history, the narratives get told as alternative facts.
 One of the pertinent arguments held by the believers of RSS and Hindu Nationalist ideologues is that the Aryans have been indigenous people and have never migrated from Central Asia to India.

-Much has already been talked about the historical validity of such a claim being highly erroneous, and the claim is highly political rather than historical facts.
+Much has already been talked about the historical validity of such a highly erroneous claim, and the claim is highly political rather than historical facts.

 This process is not very alien to Indian history; it was spearheaded by the colonial rulers in their series of ‘investigative modalities’ in their quest to understand India.